 Residents of Roslyn get several alternatives from which to choose when it comes to shopping.
 These come in the form of Harbourview Shoppe, Americana Manhasset, Wheatley Plaza, the Suburban Shopping Center, and TJ Maxx.

 If you wish to get to Manhattan, all you need to do is catch a train from the Roslyn station.
 Driving to midtown could take around 40 minutes.
 The average median home value in Roslyn is around $961,700.

 A little further east from Bellmore is Massapequa, a hamlet in Nassau County.
-Its six elementary schools, as well as middle and high school alternatives, make it among the best places to live in Long Island when it comes to young families.
-Massapequa has its own railroad station, so getting to Manhattan is easy.
+Its six elementary schools, as well as middle and high school alternatives, making it among the best places to live in Long Island when it comes to young families.
+Massapequa has its railroad station, so getting to Manhattan is easy.

 If you love being around nature, you may use your free time to explore the bordering Massapequa Preserve.
 The Massapequa Cove makes for an idyllic fishing spot and recreational area.

 For shopping, residents have easy access to Sunrise Mall, Holiday Park Shopping Center, Macy’s, HomeGoods, Marshalls, and Sears.

 The average median home value in Massapequa is around $495,800.